csev/xmosaic-1.2/README.md

 Of course you need X-Windows installed as well.

-You can look at the NCSA README but her are the quick instructions.
+You can look at the NCSA README but here are the quick instructions.

     cd libwww
     make clean all